q-viper/q-viper.github.io/_posts/2020-08-01-gesture-based-visually-writing-system-using-opencv-and-python.md

 When the key `e` is pressed, `drawn` is made white.
 And canvas is restarted.

 # Bonus Part
 I am going to do Character Recognition on the characters written on the canvas.
-For that, i will be using Devanagari Handwritten dataset.
-For simple Devanagari Handwritten character, i have wrote a Detection/Localization or OCR like system years ago using NumPy, Keras and OpenCv.
+For that, I will be using Devanagari Handwritten dataset.
+For simple Devanagari Handwritten character, I have wrote a Detection/Localization or OCR like system years ago using NumPy, Keras and OpenCv.
 Please follow the bellow blogpost for full contents.
-The codes and algorithms are not good and i have not got time to improve it.
-But i used imagination on the coding so years after i still feel proud of that work.
+The codes and algorithms are not good and I have not got time to improve it.
+But I used imagination on the coding so years after I still feel proud of that work.
 * [Devanagari Handwritten Characters/word Detection](#)
 * [GitHub Repository](#)

 On that repository, contatins a file `recognition.py`, which is responsible for lots of things.
-So, here i am also using same that file, and it contains the module recognition inside it.
-Importantly, i am naming that folder as dcr.
-While doing some works, i am encountering some errors.
+So, here I am also using same that file, and it contains the module recognition inside it.
+Importantly, I am naming that folder as dcr.
+While doing some works, I am encountering some errors.
 Those errors are newbie errors telling about not finding saved model directory.
 Looking into `predictor.py` file and doing some path correction solves the problem.
-In my case, i did:-
+In my case, I did:-

 ```python
 .......................